TPVallancourt/AILIT-final/README.md

 S:NP,VP,PP

-which indicates that a sentence could become either (line 1) a noun phrase followed by a verb phrase or (line 2) a noun phrase, then a verb phrase, then a prepositional phrase.
+which indicate that a sentence could become either (line 1) a noun phrase followed by a verb phrase or (line 2) a noun phrase, then a verb phrase, then a prepositional phrase.

 This would then be represented in a Python dictionary as: